bitquery/graphql-docs/docs/Examples/Transactions/input-output-api.md

-## All inputs and outputs of a transaction
+## List Bitcoin Transaction Inputs and Outputs With Scripts and Values

 To check all inputs and outputs of a Bitcoin transaction, you can use the following query.
 Additionally, there are filters like `inputScriptType` , `inputAddress`, `inputValue`, which you can use to get transactions based on your requirements.